RahmanaaPhD/test/README.md

 Test Repository to show Github workflow

-This is the test repository fir the class
+This is the test repository for the class

 | github | practice |